Language selection

 Manion Lecture

-It is named in honour of John Lawrence Manion, a well-respected and accomplished federal public servant and the first principal of the Canadian Centre for Management Development (CCMD), the forerunner of the School as we know it today.
+Named in honour of the late John Lawrence Manion, an esteemed and accomplished federal public servant and the first principal of the Canadian Centre for Management Development (CCMD), the Manion Lecture stands as a tribute to his lasting contributions to the development of public sector leadership, which laid the foundation for the Canada School of Public Service as we know it today.

 2015 Helen Clark Sustainable Development in the 21st Century: Building a Better World for All